arXiv/arxiv-base/gcp/cloud_functions/aggregate_hourly_downloads/README.md

 ` functions-framework --target=aggregate_hourly_downloads --signature-type=cloudevent `

 message data options:
-currently the contents of the message don't matter any message triggers the run
+the function looks for a message like {"state": "SUCCEEDED"} to trigger

 to trigger run a curl command with a cloud event, heres an example you can use: note that the data is base 64 encoded, and that return values from cloud functions seem to be useless